onesys-onesign/invoicing-api/readme.aad.en.md

 ## Introduction

-Welcome to the e-invoicing API, a REST API designed for managing functions related to electronic invoicing by OXINUS and submission through a provider to AADE, and subsequently to KED (GGPS) if required.
+Welcome to the e-invoicing API, a REST API designed for managing functions related to electronic invoicing by ONESIGN and submission through a provider to AADE, and subsequently to KED (GGPS) if required.
 This document provides details on how to interact with the API, including HTTP headers, request and response structures, as well as cryptographic certification.